osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 [[file:files/desktop.png]]

-Gazebo: Double-click to launch the Gazebo prosthetic arm simulator.
+- Gazebo: Double-click to launch the Gazebo prosthetic arm simulator.

-haptixUpdate: Double-click to check for software updates and install them if found.
+- haptixUpdate: Double-click to check for software updates and install them if found.

-VirtualOSRF: This will open up a secure connection with the support staff at OSRF for troubleshooting purposes.
+- virtualOSRF: This will open up a secure connection with the support staff at OSRF for troubleshooting purposes.
 If your simulation system or connection to peripheral hardware appears broken, please contact haptix-support@osrfoundation.org and schedule a support session.
 Then double-click on this icon to initiate the connection.

 ## Testing your setup